The Command Palette is a convenience tool that gives you quick navigation through the Netlify UI and access to various commands.

 To set your Command Palette shortcut:

-- From the top-right corner of your screen, select your avatar (labeled “User” for screen readers), then select User settings.
+- In the Netlify UI, select your avatar (labeled “User” for screen readers), then select User settings.

 - Under Keyboard shortcuts select Add shortcut.